 Final thoughts

-Choosing keywords for SEO isn’t that complicated.
+Finding and choosing the keywords for SEO isn’t that complicated.
 You’re just looking for keywords where:

-• Traffic potential is high.
+- Traffic potential and clicks are high.

-• Business potential is high.
+- Business potential is high.

-• You can create content that aligns with search intent.
+- You can create content that aligns with search intent.

-• You actually stand a chance of ranking.
+- You actually stand a chance of ranking.

 For a complete walkthrough of the keyword research process, watch this video or read our beginner’s guide to keyword research.
 Both explain the fundamental principles of keyword research and how to do it from start to finish.